 The sucker family (Catostomidae) includes more than 70 freshwater species found in a variety of habitats across North America.
 Besides offering anglers fishing opportunities, many of these species—such as the white sucker—are critical components of the food chain, providing important forage for predators such as walleyes, northern pike and largemouth bass.

 Unfortunately, suckers are under siege in some fisheries.
 A variety of threats including habitat degradation, environmental contamination, migration barriers and impacts from non-native species threaten sucker populations in different regions.
 Public misconceptions that suckers tolerate poor water quality and are of no value to anglers or the ecosystem don’t help matters, either.
+Conservation efforts through habitat protection and public education are vital for protecting threatened sucker populations.

 Bro’s Tips and Tricks